GuiBo79/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image5]

-#### 4. Finding Lanes and Polynomial Fitting
+### 4. Finding Lanes and Polynomial Fitting

 Here the approach was different for the project video and the challenge video.
 For both solutions were used two functions , find_lanes() and find_next_lane().
-For the Project Video, the entire pipeline is pretty much simplier than for the challenge video.
-To organise better the code development, first , with a simple approach I solved the project video and the I implement some more sophisticate techniques to the challenge video(challenge.ipynb)
+For the Project Video, the entire pipeline is pretty much simpler than for the challenge video.
+To organise better the code development, first , with a simple approach I solved the project video and then I implement some more sophisticate techniques to the challenge video(challenge.ipynb)

 In the project video, first the find_lane() function is called and then find_next_lane() function assumes the job, without lane detection.
 In the challenge video, in the first iteration find_lane() is called and if find_next_lane() does not detect the lane in the next frame , find_lane() is called again.
 Another difference from both codes are the way X points are passed to the draw_lanes() function.
 In the case of the challenge video is passed and average of the last measurements.
 All theses differences between the two codes approach made the chalenge.ipynb consume much more computer resources , and was pretty hard to fit the model and process the entire video in my simple I5 Asus Notebook with just 6GB of memory.